Continuously toying with a new idea for the technical blog post for several weeks, I couldn’t help but post about “Social media security” finally!

 - It is always good to use a general profile picture on most social media platforms.

 - Last, but not least, it is necessary to use strong passwords which cannot be breached easily.
-(Having passwords with 123, or birthdays is easy to remember – but even easier to hack into)
+(Having passwords with 123, or birthdays is easy to remember – but even easier to hack into) It is good idea to use a ‘password manager’ to help manage the huge of passwords that are necessary for today’s world.

 Even as the world is reeling from yet another ransomware attack, the bottom line when dealing with social media security is “share with care” 🙂